 - Coconut milk

-Note about oat milk: Starbucks uses Oatly oat milk, which is made from gluten-free oats.
-It’s processed in a gluten-free facility and is safe for most celiacs.
-However, some extremely sensitive individuals may react to oat products regardless of certification.
+Note about oat milk: Starbucks uses Oatly oat milk, which is made from gluten-free oats and processed in a gluten-free facility.
+Some celiac patients react to oat products regardless of certification — this is documented and not a matter of being “more sensitive.”
+If you’ve reacted to oats before, choose dairy or almond.

 Drinks That May Contain Gluten